nogibjj/afraa-noureen_Mini-Project-6/README.md

 Query (Q): Writes and executes SQL queries on the SQLite database to analyze and extract insights from the data.

 ****

-#### Process

-The template given by Professor Noah was used in this project.
-It was modified by replacing the original dataset (food market) with a dataset related to ice-cream flavours sold by Baskin Robbins.
-This dataset was extracted into a local CSV file.
-It was cleaned and transformed, and then loaded into a .db file.
-SQL queries were then executed to analyze the data.
-This repo also includes functions for data extraction, transformation and data loading.
-It also includes a function which implements an SQL log to record all actions performed during queries.

 Dataset: [Baskin Robbins Ice-Cream](https://raw.githubusercontent.com/prasertcbs/basic-dataset/master/baskin_icecream.csv)